Cancer Research UK logo.

 Some studies show coffee as probably protective against womb cancer, but we need more research to understand this.

 Coffee contains caffeine that affects some people more than others.
 So, drinking large amounts can interfere with sleep.
-Also, having very hot coffee increases the risk of oesophageal cancer, while adding a lot of sugar and cream to coffee can increase the risk of weight gain.
+Adding a lot of sugar and cream to coffee can increase the risk of weight gain.

 More information on risk factors for womb cancer